"

 “If even obedience to an impersonal authority, to a mere magistracy, to the representative of an objective law, has the character of unbending severity, this obedience mounts still higher, to the level of uncanny absoluteness, so soon as the commanding personality remains in principle hidden . . . .
 Yet at the same there also disappears from the relationship the limitations . . . .
 In this case obedience must be stimulated by the feeling of being subjected to an intangible power, not strictly defined, so far as its boundaries are concerned; a power nowhere to be seen, but for that reason everywhere to be expected.
 The sociologically universal coherence of a group through the unity of commanding authority is in the case of secret-society with unknown headship, shifted into a focus imaginarius and it attains therewith its most distinct and intense form.” (p.
 494)

 “The examination transformed the economy of visibility into the exercise of power.
 Traditionally, power was what was seen, what was shown and what was manifested and, paradoxically, found the principle of its force in the movement by which it deployed that force.
 Those on whom it was exercised could remain in the shade; they received light only from that portion of power that was conceded to them, or from the reflection of it that for a moment they carried.
 Disciplinary power, on the other hand, is exercised through its invisibility; at the same time it imposes on those whom it subjects a principle of compulsory visibility.
 In discipline, it is the subjects who have to be seen.
 Their visibility assures the hold of the power that is exercised over them.
 It is the fact of being constantly seen, of being able always to be seen, that maintains the disciplined individual in his subjection.
 And the examination is the technique by which power, instead of emitting the signs of its potency, instead of imposing its mark on its subjects, holds them in a mechanism of objectification.
 In this space of domination, disciplinary power manifests its potency, essentially, by arranging objects.
 The examination is, as it were, the ceremony of this objectification.
 Hitherto the role of the political ceremony had been to give rise to the excessive, yet regulated manifestation of power; it was a spectacular expression of potency, an ‘expenditure’, exaggerated and coded, in which power renewed its vigor.
 It was always more or less related to the triumph.
 The solemn appearance of the sovereign brought with it something of the consecration, the coronation, the return from victory; even the funeral ceremony took place with all the spectacle of power deployed.
 Discipline, however, had its own type of ceremony.
 It was not the triumph, but the review, the ‘parade’, an ostentatious form of the examination.
 In it the ‘subjects’ were presented as ‘objects’ to the observation of a power that was manifested only by its gaze.
 They did not receive directly the image of the sovereign power; they only felt its effects –in replica, as it were– on their bodies, which had become precisely legible and docile.” (p.
-188, Foucault)
+187, Foucault, bolds are added)

 It was also organized as a multiple, automatic and anonymous power; for although surveillance rests on individuals, its functioning is that of a network of relations from top to bottom, but also to a certain extent from bottom to top and laterally; this network ‘holds’ the whole together and traverses it in its entirety with effects of power that derive from one another: supervisors, perpetually supervised.
 The power in the hierarchized surveillance of the disciplines is not possessed as a thing, or transferred as a property; it functions like a piece of machinery.
 And, although it is true that its pyramidal organization gives it a ‘head’, it is the apparatus as a whole that produces ‘power’ and distributes individuals in this permanent and continuous field.
 This enables the disciplinary power to be both absolutely indiscreet, since it is everywhere and always alert, since by its very principle it leaves no zone of shade and constantly supervises the very individuals who are entrusted with the task of supervising; and absolutely ‘discreet’, for it functions permanently and largely in silence.
 Discipline makes possible the operation of a relational power that sustains itself by its own mechanism and which, for the spectacle of public events, substitutes the uninterrupted play of calculated gazes.
 Thanks to the techniques of surveillance, the ‘physics’ of power, the hold over the body, operate according to the laws of optics and mechanics, according to a whole play of spaces, lines, screens, beams, degrees and without recourse, in principle at least, to excess, force or violence.
 It is a power that seems all the less ‘corporal’ in that it is more subtly ‘physical’” (Foucault, p.
 176)